Skip to Content

 While a lot of people call a group of birds a flock, crows have been known by a number of terms.

-The most popular term for a group of crows is a murder, but a group of crows can also be called a mob, horde, parcel, or muster.
+The most popular term for a group of crows is a murder, but a group of crows can also be called a mob of crows, horde of crows, parcel of crows, or muster of crows.

 American Crow